benchristel/benchristel.github.io/_posts/2018-06-06-tech-talks-that-changed-how-i-think.md

 ## "Your Brain At Work" — David Rock

-David argues that
-programmers often overvalue rational thought and therefore over-strain their prefrontal cortex, which is one of the weakest and most inefficient parts of the brain.
-He provides some concrete tips on how to make the most of our limited attention and rational processing ability.
+David argues that programmers often overvalue rational thought and therefore over-strain their prefrontal cortex—one of the weakest and least efficient parts of the brain.
+He provides some concrete tips on how to make the most of our limited attention and rational processing ability while giving the other parts of our brain the respect and care they deserve.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/XeJSXfXep4M" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>